 Big data is complex and unless well-presented, can actually hinder progress instead of support it.
 Two key sessions of this Summit focused on how to make data more digestible and manageable, allowing it to better be utilized by utilities, elected officials, cities and water users themselves.

-Gonzalo Cortez a Project Scientist at UCLA and Glen Low, Co-Founder of The Earth Genome, presented on the opportunities introduced by the Aspen Institute report “The Internet of Water”.
-They discussed how better knowledge of what is happening at the state-level can increase our knowledge of current and future water supplies, thus driving smarter and more efficient water policy and management for all practitioners from the Governor down to the individual customer.
+Gonzalo Cortez a Project Scientist at UCLA and Glen Low, Co-Founder of The Earth Genome, presented on the opportunities presented by the Aspen Institute report “The Internet of Water” and how better knowledge of what is happening at the state can increase our knowledge of current and future water supplies, and drive smarter and more efficient water policy and management for all practitioners from the Governor down to the individual customer.

-On a more micro-level, Lauren Steely a Water Resource Analyst at Metropolitan Water District, Nicole Beck, Founder of 2nd Nature and Lindsey Stuvick, Water Efficiency Manager at Moulton Niguel Water District, talked about how data can drive individual utilities and cities to better understand the water in their service area.
-From where water comes from, to how and when it’s used, to how safe it is, and the effects of pricing, the more we understand about water, the better our decisions will be.
-Assessing our current data systems, potential for growth, and current needs, will help us to adapt our systems to meet water management for the future.
+On the more micro-level, Lauren Steely a Water Resource Analyst at Metropolitan Water District, Nicole Beck, Founder of 2nd Nature and Lindsey Stuvick, Water Efficiency Manager at Moulton Niguel Water District, talked about how data can drive individual utilities and cities to better understand the water in their service area.
+From where water comes from, to how it’s used, when it’s used, how safe it is, and the effects of pricing, the more we understand about water, the better our decisions will be.
+Assessing current data systems, potentials for growth, and current data needs, we can better adapt our systems to meet water management for the future.

 Water efficiency is an essential part of the water manager’s toolbox as they work to provide reliable service to customers.
 Water reliability and resilience requires creating balance between supply and demand.
 Presenters from Eastern Municipal Water District, Rancho California Water District, and the Metropolitan Water District shared how they are already integrating their efficiency plans into future forecasting for water use and water needs in the next 5, 10 and even 50 years to plan for a reliable future.

 However, efficiency can also have challenges.
 Decreased water use means less revenue for utilities, impacting their ability to provide essential services to their customers.
-Drew Atwater, Director of Planning at Moulton Niguel Water District, presented on the financial opportunities available to utilities through decoupling, as already seen in much of the California energy industry.
+Drew Atwater, Director of Planning at Moulton Niguel Water District, presented on the opportunities open to utilities with decoupling, as already seen in much of the California energy industry.

-Additionally, the growth of smart apps and technologies such as AMI, leak detection devices, and smart irrigation controllers provide great opportunities for both providers and customers alike to understand and modify their water use.
-While these technologies can be expensive to implement, Jordan Wildish from Earth Economics discussed new financing options available to utilities through a recent Governmental Accounting Standards Board (GASB) ruling allowing utilities and cities to debt finance non-traditional infrastructure as never seen before.
+Additionally, the growth of smart apps and technologies such as AMI, Leak Detection Devices, and Smart Irrigation Controllers provide great opportunities for both providers and customers alike to understand and modify their water use.
+While, these technologies can be incredibly expensive to implement, Jordan Wildish from Earth Economics presented on the new opportunities presented by the recent GASB ruling allowing utilities and cities to dept finance non-traditional infrastructure as never seen before.
 You can learn more about these exciting changes here.

 Collaboration is Key